 When preparing to implement Full Stack in a production environment, it's a good idea to thoroughly familiarize yourself with the configuration details and best practices that will streamline the entire process.

-Begin by configuring the method used by the SDK to datafile versioning and management.
+If you customize the way you access the datafile, be sure to handle datafile versioning and management.
 When that’s done, make sure the datafile itself is up to date.

-Optimizely can fetch the datafile using its CDN or REST API.
+You can fetch the datafile using the CDN or REST API.
 Requests to the REST API must be authenticated with a token.
 After you can access the datafile, choose a strategy for synchronizing the datafile with your servers.
 In production, we recommend polling at 5-minute intervals, although you can also use a “push” model based on webhooks and configured to point to a synchronization service.

 The synchronization service should contain an endpoint that is responsible for pulling down the datafile and re-instantiating the Optimizely object.
 This should be set up as a one-off service (meaning, a microservice), and the object should be stored in this service.
 This service should also be responsible for propagating the update to other servers by pushing or notifying subscribes to re-instantiate the object.
 Otherwise, a synchronizer behind a load balancer could cause servers in the fleet to become out of sync.